invictus-ir/Microsoft-Extractor-Suite/README.md

 <b>New-PSSession: [outlook.office365.com] Connecting to remove server outlook.office365.com failed with the following error message: Access is denied.</b><br>
 The password/username combination are incorrect or the user has not enough privileges to extract the audit logging.<br>
 <br>
+<b>On MacOS you can get an error regarding a variable that's not an int (integer)</b> <br>
+You can ignore these errors the script will work fine and continue.
 <br>